cancamilo/dataworks-gis/README.md

 ### Partitions

-Both raw tables are partitioned by the time column truncated by month [See creation query](./flows/queries/flux_table_creation.sql).
-In this way, common operations such as groping or filtering by a specific datetime are optimized.
-This has an important impact in the models calculated subsequently with dbt specially when computing the monthyl average of some parameters
+Both raw tables are partitioned by the time column truncated by month.
+[See creation query](./flows/queries/flux_table_creation.sql).
+In this way, common operations such as grouping or filtering by a specific datetime are optimized.
+This has an important impact in the models calculated subsequently with dbt specially when computing the monthly average of some parameters.

 ### Dbt modelling